 With 78 families becoming homeless every day in England, there is more urgency for the housing charity, Shelter, to raise funds than ever.
-At Hurricane, we thrive on collaborating with non-profits on causes we believe in and are proud to be working with the charity, Shelter on its Christmas fund-raising campaigns.
+At Hurricane, we thrive on collaborating on video marketing campaigns for non-profits with causes we believe in and are proud to be working with the charity Shelter on its Christmas fund-raising campaigns.

 Shelter came to Hurricane to develop a solution to support their static digital campaign with video.
 We understand how to create compelling stories to drive behaviour change, and our campaign for Shelter revolves around powerful, personal narratives with an emotive story arc.

 As part of the video strategy, we created both branded content and video ads to encourage action focussing on personal stories.
 Three adverts were developed targeted at different audience segments with paid video ads.
 Then those who expressed an interest were retargeted with additional content marketing.